nepenth/knowledge-base/devops/orchestration/kubernetes-deployment-manifest-file-structure-explained/README.md

-Kubernetes deployment manifest files are used to define how an application should be deployed and managed within a Kubernetes cluster.
-This technical knowledge base entry provides a comprehensive overview of the structure and key components of a Kubernetes deployment YAML file.
+The Kubernetes deployment YAML file is a crucial component in defining how an application should be deployed and managed within a Kubernetes cluster.
+This entry provides a comprehensive overview of the structure and key sections of a Kubernetes deployment manifest file.

-#### Technical Content
+#### Detailed Technical Content
-A Kubernetes deployment YAML file is composed of several key sections that define the desired state of the application.
-The following breakdown explains each section in detail:
+A Kubernetes deployment YAML file typically consists of several key sections that define the deployment's behavior, configuration, and organization.
+The following is a breakdown of these sections:

+##### Key Sections
-* **apiVersion & kind**: These fields define the type of Kubernetes resource being described, which in this case is a Deployment.
-The `apiVersion` specifies the version of the Kubernetes API to use (e.g., `apps/v1`).
+* **apiVersion & kind**: Defines that this is a deployment resource and uses `apps/v1` Kubernetes API.
-* **metadata**: This section contains metadata about the deployment, such as its name, namespace, and labels.
-These attributes help organize and identify the deployment within the cluster.
+* **metadata**: Contains details like the name and labels for app organization.
-* **spec.replicas**: This field defines the desired number of running instances (pods) for the application.
-Kubernetes will ensure that this many replicas are running at any given time.
+* **spec.replicas**: Defines the desired number of running instances (pods).
-* **spec.selector.matchLabels**: This section ensures that the deployment controls only pods with matching labels.
-This is crucial for maintaining consistency and avoiding unintended behavior.
+* **spec.selector.matchLabels**: Ensures the deployment controls only pods with matching labels.
+* **spec.template**:
+	+ Defines the pod template (metadata and spec).
-* **spec.template**: The template section defines the pod template, including its metadata and spec.
-Within this section:
+	+ The containers section defines container details such as the image, ports, and resources.
-	+ **metadata**: Specifies additional metadata for the pod, such as labels and annotations.
-	+ **spec.containers**: Defines the container(s) that will run in the pod, including the image, ports, and resources (e.g., CPU and memory).
-	+ Environment variables, volume mounts, and resource limits can also be set within this section.
+	+ Environment variables, volume mounts, and resource limits can also be set.
-* **spec.strategy**: This field controls the deployment update strategy.
-Kubernetes supports two strategies: `RollingUpdate` and `Recreate`.
-The choice of strategy depends on the application's requirements and constraints.
+* **spec.strategy**: Controls the deployment update strategy (`RollingUpdate` or `Recreate`).
-* **volumes**: This section allows defining persistent storage for the application, such as ConfigMaps, Secrets, or Persistent Volumes.
+* **volumes**: Allows defining persistent storage like ConfigMaps, Secrets, or Persistent Volumes.

+##### Optional Additions
-In addition to these key sections, there are optional additions that can be included in a Kubernetes deployment YAML file:
+The following optional additions can be included in a Kubernetes deployment YAML file:

-* **Liveness & Readiness Probes**: These probes enable health checks on the containers, ensuring they are running correctly and responding to requests.
-* **Affinity & Node Selectors**: These settings influence scheduling decisions, allowing for more control over where pods are placed within the cluster.
-* **Init Containers**: Init containers can be used for pre-processing tasks, such as setting up the environment or fetching data before the main application container starts.
+* Liveness & Readiness Probes (for health checks)
+* Affinity & Node Selectors (for scheduling)
+* Init Containers (for pre-processing tasks)

-#### Example
+#### Example Use Case
-Here's a simplified example of a Kubernetes deployment YAML file:
+Here's an example of a simple Kubernetes deployment YAML file that demonstrates some of the key sections:
 ```yml
 apiVersion: apps/v1
 kind: Deployment